semgrep/semgrep/README.md

 ### Metrics

-Semgrep collects opt-in non-identifiable aggregate metrics for improving the user experience, guiding Semgrep feature development, and identifying regressions.
+Using remote configuration from the [Registry](https://semgrep.dev/r) (like `--config=p/ci`) reports pseudonymous rule metrics to semgrep.dev.

+Using configs from local files (like `--config=xyz.yml`) does **not** enable metrics.

+To disable Registry rule metrics, use `--metrics=off`.

-The [PRIVACY.md](PRIVACY.md) file describes the principles that guide data-collection decisions, the breakdown of the data that are and are not collected when the metrics are enabled, and how to opt into Semgrep’s metrics.
+[PRIVACY.md](PRIVACY.md) describes the principles that guide data-collection decisions and the breakdown of the data that are and are not collected when the metrics are enabled.

-> Semgrep CI never sends your source code anywhere.

 ### More